Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Related Work

-Social shopping is another form of online shopping, by which product promotion is disseminated through personal social networks on online platforms (e.g., Facebook, Instagram) without switching to another e-commerce channel~\cite{chen2020understanding}.
-The salesmen, called ``market intermediaries,'' are individuals who are actively sharing product information with their social connections on social shopping platforms.
-Some work has studied the behaviors of market intermediaries in social shopping platforms~\cite{chen2020understanding}.
-Market intermediaries helped customers detect trending products, evaluated products and provided a good price and discount to customers~\cite{chen2020understanding,chen2002referral,kim2013effects}.
-Other than providing product-related support, they built trust with potential customers by generating and sharing content (e.g., short video)~\cite{hajli2015social} and providing emotional support~\cite{shanmugam2016applications}.
-Customers reported that other than trust, culture and social presence are two other factors that impact market intermediaries' sales~\cite{ng2013intention}.
+Social shopping is another form of online shopping, by which product promotions are disseminated through personal social networks on online platforms (e.g., Facebook, Instagram) negating the need to switch to other e-commerce channels~\cite{chen2020understanding}.
+The salespeople, or ``market intermediaries,'' actively share product information with their social connections on social shopping platforms.
+Some research has studied the behaviors of market intermediaries in social shopping platforms and found that market intermediaries helped customers detect trending products, evaluated products, and provided a good price and discount to customers~\cite{chen2020understanding,chen2002referral,kim2013effects}.
+In addition to providing product-related support, they also built trust with potential customers by generating and sharing content (e.g., short video)~\cite{hajli2015social} and providing emotional support~\cite{shanmugam2016applications}.
+Customers reported that, in addition to trust, culture and social presence were two other factors that impacted market intermediaries' sales~\cite{ng2013intention}.

-Among these selling strategies, scholars also examined their malicious side.
-Existing literature has extensively discussed the dark side of TV selling strategies.
+Among these selling strategies, researchers have also examined the malicious side of selling.
+The existing literature has extensively discussed the negative side of TV selling strategies.
 For example, consumers believed TV shopping was extremely risky~\cite{burgess2003comparison} as the product quality might be poor and the price was uncertain~\cite{burgess1995television}.
-TV shopping hosts used their knowledge of human behaviors and viewers' desire to implement deceptive strategies that incited purchasing.
+TV shopping hosts were also found to use their knowledge of human behaviors and viewers' desires to implement deceptive strategies that incited purchasing.
 For example, TV shopping used compliance-gaining techniques to urge viewers.
 These techniques included using countdown timers and ``sold out'' signs~\cite{auter1993buying}.
-The host of TV shopping introduced a product with emphasis on financial prudence such as bargain price and versatility and upward mobility such as items looking expensive~\cite{cook2000consumer}.
+The host of TV shopping were also found to introduce a product with emphasis on financial prudence (e.g., bargain price and versatility) and upward mobility (e.g., items looking expensive)~\cite{cook2000consumer}.
 Studies also revealed undisclosed advertising strategies in social shopping~\cite{wu2016youtube,mathur2018endorsements}.
 Undisclosed advertising is a form of advertising where influencers on social media platforms such as YouTube do not explicitly disclose their collaborative relationships with advertisers or products.
 Undisclosed advertising is prevalent on social media platforms, but it is hard for users to be aware of ambiguous disclosures~\cite{mathur2018endorsements}.